Monitoring AWS DynamoDB performance and latency

 monitor and troubleshoot dynamodb

-Amazon DynamoDB is a fully managed NoSQL database service provided by AWS and is tailor-made for serverless applications.
-As a fully managed service, we don’t have to worry about operational tasks with DynamoDB, such as hardware provisioning, configuring instances, scaling, replications, software patching, etc. But just because AWS is doing most of the heavy-lifting doesn’t mean we shouldn’t be vigilant about how we’re using DynamoDB or that we don’t need to understand it in the larger context of our serverless applications.
-In this article, we’ll cover the common performance issues that DynamoDB users should look out for and how they can impact your application, as well as the key metrics to monitor to get a comprehensive view into the health and performance of DynamoDB.
+Amazon DynamoDB is a fully managed NoSQL database service provided by AWS.
+As a managed service, we don’t have to worry about tasks such as hardware provisioning, configuration, scaling, replications, or patching.
+Although AWS does most of the heavy-lifting, it doesn’t mean we need not be vigilant about how we’re using DynamoDB or that we don’t need to understand it in the larger context of our applications.
+In this article we’ll cover the common issues that DynamoDB users should look out for and how they impact your application, as well as the key metrics to monitor to get a comprehensive view into the health and performance of DynamoDB.

 Common DynamoDB Issues and Troubleshooting